jeju5/management/cs/aws/aws_developer.md

     * In general, AWS Managed Policies or Customer Managed Policies are recommended.
     * Userful when permissions in a policy is strictly limited to this single user.
 * AssumeRoleWithWebIdentity
-  * API provided by STS (Security Token Service)
+  * API provided by STS (Security Token Service) that returns temp credential to be used in AWS Resources
-  * Returns temp credentials for users authenticated by WebIdentityProvider.
-    * Returns AssumedRoleUser ARN and AssumedRole Id which temporary refers to temporary credentials (not IAM role/user)
+    * Returns AssumedRoleUser (ARN & Id) which uniquely tied to temporary credentials (not IAM role/user)
   * Cognito uses STS to retrieve temp credentials for WebIndentityProvider authenticated users.
     ```
-    1. User <--> WebIdentityProvider
-    2.      <--> STS
-    3.      <--> AWS Resources
+    1. WebIdentityProvider --> AssumeRoleWithWebIdentity --> STS --> AWS Resources
     ```

 # SECTION11.
 CloudWatch